bookwyrm-social/bookwyrm/README.md

 The application views and actions are in `fedireads/views.py`.
 The internal actions call api handlers which deal with federating content.
 Outgoing messages (any action done by a user that is federated out), as well as outboxes, live in `fedireads/outgoing.py`, and all handlers for incoming messages, as well as inboxes and webfinger, live in `fedireads/incoming.py`.
 Connection to openlibrary.org to get book data is handled in `fedireads/connectors/openlibrary.py`.
 ActivityPub serialization is handled in the `activitypub/` directory.

-There's some organization/refactoring work to be done to clarify the separation of concerns and keep the code readable and well organized.
+Celery is used for background tasks, which includes receiving incoming ActivityPub activities, ActivityPub broadcasting, and external data import.

 The UI is all django templates because that is the default.
 You can replace it with a complex javascript framework over my ~dead body~ mild objections.

 ## Book data
-The application is set up to get book data from arbitary outside source -- right now, it's only able to connect to OpenLibrary, but other connectors could be written.
+The application is set up to get book data from arbitrary outside sources -- right now, it's only able to connect to OpenLibrary, but other connectors could be written.
 By default, a book is non-canonical copy of an OpenLibrary book, and will be updated with OpenLibrary if the data there changes.
-However, theoretically a book can edited and decoupled from its original data source, or added locally with no external data source.
+However, a book can edited and decoupled from its original data source, or added locally with no external data source.

-There are three structures for storing book data:
+There are three concepts in the book data model:
- - `Book`, a general high-level concept that could mean either a `Work` or an `Edition`
+ - `Book`, an abstract, high-level concept that could mean either a `Work` or an `Edition`.
+No data is saved as a `Book`, it serves as shared model for `Work` and `Edition`
- - `Work`, a theoretical umbrella concept of a book that encompasses every edition of the book, and
+ - `Work`, the theoretical umbrella concept of a book that encompasses every edition of the book, and
- - `Edition`, a concreet, actually published version of a book
+ - `Edition`, a concrete, actually published version of a book

-Usually, a review is tied to a `Work`, because your review is relevent regardless of whether you're talking about the hardcover, the paperback, the reprint or whatever.
-But in some cases a review is specfic to an `Edition` -- if you're reviewing a particular translation, the voice acting on an audiobook, or whatever.
+Whenever a user interacts with a book, they are interacting with a specific edition.
+Every work has a default edition, but the user can select other editions.
+Reviews aggregated for all editions of a work when you view an edition's page.

 ## Contributing
 There are many ways you can contribute to this project!
-You are welcome and encouraged to create or contribute a github issue to report a bug, request a feature, make a usability suggestion, or express a nevulous desire.
+You are welcome and encouraged to create or contribute an issue to report a bug, request a feature, make a usability suggestion, or express a nebulous desire.

-If you'd like to add to the codebase, the issues are a good place to start to get a sense of what needs to be done -- feel free to ask questions and tag @mouse-reeve.
-This isn't a formalized process at this point.
+If you'd like to add to the codebase, that's super rad and you should do it!
+At this point, there isn't a formalized process, but you can take a look at the open issues, or contact me directly and chat about it.